 Though the Flamingo Marina was shut down by the government years ago efforts persist to reopen it and world-class sport fishing charters are available here while tournaments continue to draw aficionados to the area.
 Flamingo waters are home to lots of beautiful Sailfish, Marlin, Roosterfish, Snapper and Yellow Fin Tuna, which is nearly under threat of extinction due to overfishing.

 Playa Grande, just a short drive away, is a top surfing location and home to Las Baulas National Marine Park, one of the world’s most important leatherback turtle nesting sites.
 The leatherback nesting season runs from mid-October to mid-February, when visitors may enjoy nighttime guided tours to watch these magnificent creatures as they lay their eggs.
 There is a small museum on site.

 We recommend a stay of 3 – 4 nights at Playa Flamingo.
 Any less than 3 days and you will not have enough time to enjoy the beauty and laid back feel.
 Any more than 4 days and you will be overstaying, missing out on other attractions.
 Planning this way in advance can save you plenty of money and headaches.

 There are several hotels in Flamingo to choose from.
-We highly recommend Flamingo Beach Resort for anybody seeking mid-range accommodations.
+We highly recommend the laid back experience at Jimmy Buffett’s Margaritaville Beach Resort for anybody seeking a tropical escape at an upper mid-range oceanfront hotel.
 They offer a breakfast only plan or all inclusive.
 In nearby Playa Conchal, there is the Westin Playa Conchal Resort for luxury travelers seeking the country’s best all inclusive resort.

 It is easy to get around Flamingo, so a rental car is not necessary.
 Most shops and restaurants are within walking distance and cabs are readily available.
 A rental car is nice if you plan to visit other nearby beach towns or attractions.